Message to leaders

 Maybe you’ve noticed something change recently.
 Maybe you’ve struggled to find the words to describe it.
 Maybe you remember the feeling well.
 Tension?
 Pressure?
 Intensity?

 The thing we are all experiencing something called whiplash due to duration mismatch.
-Or to put it another way, we improperly matched what we thought and actually need to run & grow our businesses.
-We overinvested for the future growth, and we overpayed for current assets, we built improper risk controls into the system.
+Or to put it another way, we improperly matched what we need to run and grow our businesses.

 These seems like a financial abstraction on a real world set of feelings.
 However, the lived experiences that influence these feelings are highly contextual depending on who you are: layoffs, declining business performance, missing deadlines, troubles with quality of service…sound familiar?